yoyoberenguer/EPROM/README.md

 For example:
-The below image represent the data of an EPROM addresses from $00000000 to $00000010, the data map the conversion BCD to hex representation on an 7-segment display
+The below image represent the data of an EPROM addresses from $00000000 to $00000010, the data map the conversion BCD to hex representation on an 7-segment display (comon cathode)

 ![image](https://github.com/yoyoberenguer/EPROM/blob/main/Multiplexing/BCD%207-seg%20decoder.PNG?raw=true)